 If you’ve got an injury, chronic pain or tight muscles and joints that make sitting a physical challenge, you might be thinking about abandoning your practice.
 But before you do so, consider this: there are many ways to meditate and many cushions you can use to support your body so you can sit comfortably in meditation.
 Finding a cushion with the right height, size, shape and design to support your posture can reduce physical pain and allow you to relax and sit comfortably.

 This guide will help you identify the right cushion for your body.

 Knee pain can be a real problem when meditating cross-legged on the floor.
 The two most common problems involve tight, inflexible knees or, conversely, knees that are too flexible and hyper-extend, straining the knees and hips.
 This can make the feet and legs go numb and, in some cases, cause shooting pains up the leg.

 An effective way to alleviate knee strain is by putting a cushion or blanket under the knees.
-To address these issues, we have created two types of knee cushions to support and lift the knees off the floor, preventing strain.
+To address these issues, we have created knee cushions to support and lift the knees off the floor, preventing strain.

 - Our triangle knee cushions with handles can be used to sit and lie comfortably in many different yoga postures.
 You can sit on them, place them under your knees or head, or use them as a bolster for your back.
 Combine them an Urban b bolster and to make the perfect travel set.

 If you suffer from lower back issues, you may be concerned about pain during meditation.
 But you can use a tall cushion or a chair cushion to create a comfortable meditation posture.

 If you’re sitting on the floor, ensure your cushion is high enough to allow your pelvis to roll forward rather than tilting back, which causes the lower back to collapse.
 Our round Zafu cushions are the most popular for sitting on the floor.